ramkumar0909/duplicatefileoptimizer/README.md

-# duplicatefileoptimizer
-THE DUPLICATE FILE FINDER AND OPTIMIZER.
+# DOptimizer - THE DUPLICATE FILE FINDER AND OPTIMIZER.

 DOptimizer
 An easy way to find duplicate files and better way to optimize it.